lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

    * Flash supports XEX scrambling using the PRINCE cipher.
    * Scrambling is optional based on page boundaries and is configurable by software.
 *  Two types of Flash ECC support.
-   * A pre-scramble ECC used for integrity verification, this is required on every word.
+   * A pre-scramble ICV (integrity check value) used for integrity verification implemented as ECC.
    * A post-scramble ECC used for reliability detection, this is configurable on a page boundary.
 *  Life cycle modulated JTAG connection to the vendor flash module.